diasdm/rosbaglab/vecmsgs/README.md

 ## Standard message functions

 In order to make the automatic plot of topics possible some functions where standardized.
-There are some obvious functions messing such as the ones for linear velocity, this is simply because they wheren't needed so far.
+There are some obvious functions missing such as the ones for linear velocity, this is simply because they wheren't needed so far.

 #### Time
 * `get_time(self)`